Genera1Developer/Project-Auto/README.md

 **Contributions:**

-We welcome contributions!
-Adhere to the project's coding standards and guidelines.
+We encourage contributions that align with the project's coding standards and guidelines.
+Join us in enhancing this structured web proxy system!